quicwg/base-drafts/draft-ietf-quic-transport.md

 Connection ID from the most recent Initial packet it sent, clients MUST discard the packet.
 This prevents an off-path attacker from injecting a Retry packet.

-The client responds to a Retry packet with Initial packet that includes the provided Retry Token to continue connection establishment.
+The client responds to a Retry packet with an Initial packet that includes the provided Retry Token to continue connection establishment.

 A server that might send another Retry packet in response to a subsequent Initial packet MUST set the Source Connection ID to new value of at least 8 octets in length.
 This allows clients to distinguish between Retry packets when the server sends multiple rounds of Retry packets.
 A server that will not send additional Retry packets can set the Source Connection ID to any value.
-A client MUST ignore a Retry that contains an ODCIL field with a value less than 8 or greater than 18.

 ## Cryptographic Handshake Packets {#handshake-packets}